 The City of Jersey City declared 2018 its Year of Energy, a city-wide, cross-sector and cross-departmental effort managed by the Office of Sustainability.
 Over the course of the year there were a number of different initiatives at both the municipal and community level, including:

 - Establishing a baseline understanding of municipal and city-wide energy usage.
-Currently, students from the Institute of Sustainable Studies are finishing up a greenhouse gas inventory for Jersey City.
+Read the City’s first-ever greenhouse gas inventory here.

 - Beginning the ESIP process to conduct energy efficiency upgrades to municipal buildings